top of page

 • A young Australian doctor (James Scott) got lost here in December 1991 and survived for 43 days without food.
 He was eventually found through the great efforts of his sister.
 Unfortunately he suffered permanent damage to his eyesight from vitamin deficiency.
 I had read his book about this and was interested to see where it had happened.

-James Scott got lost in snow as he wrongly thought he had to descend at Phedi.
-In reality the path ascends steeply before descending.
-Unfortunately we had to do this ascent after having dal bhat!
+James Scott got lost in snow as when he turned back he wrongly thought he had to descend at Phedi.
+In reality the path from Phedi to Ghopte ascends steeply before descending.
+Unfortunately we had to do this ascent after having dal baht!

 We reached the settlement of Ghopte (3,430 metres) after about 7 hours of walking from Gosainkunda lake, including a stop for lunch.
 There are 2 basic, but reasonable, tea houses at Ghopte.
 We were the only people staying at the Namaste Hotel & Lodge.
 It was quieter and warmer than at Gosainkunda lake.